vishvAsa/AgamaH_brAhmaH/shAnkara-darshanam/tattvam/vishvAsaH/errors_fraud/not-acking-errors/advaita-sabhA-ejection_2025.md

 संसृज्य विश्वा भुवनानि गोपाः ॥ २ ॥ 3.2.

 The above mantra says Rudra is the Cause of creation.
 Rudra is One without a second.

-It may also be noted that no Vaidika has labeled the Shvetashvatara Upanishad a 'taamasic' Upanishad.
+It may also be noted that no Vaidika has labeled theShvetashvataraUpanishad a 'taamasic' Upanishad.

 One can read the English translation of the Shve.
 Upanishad here:

 https://www.shankaracharya.org/svetasvatara_upanishad.php